 We earn royalty revenue from the net sales of Inavir and, until the royalty agreement expired in July 2019, Relenza, which are marketed by our licensees.
 Although the royalty rates paid to us by our licensees are fixed at a proportion of the licensees' net sales of these products, our periodic and annual revenues from these royalties have historically been variable and subject to fluctuation based on the seasonal incidence and severity of influenza.
+It is the seasonality of influenza, which occurs mainly in the winter months, that causes our revenue to be low in the second and third fiscal quarters, since our agreement with HealthCare Royalty Partners III, L.P. (see Note 7 to our Financial Statements on Part II, Item 8) has no impact on total revenue recognized, it only impacts our net cash flow in the quarter following revenue recognition.

 In addition, returns of products to our licensees that were sold in prior years are taken into account in the calculation of net sales for purposes of determining the royalty revenue we receive and the amount of such returns are generally unpredictable.
 Our licensees may encounter competition from new products entering the market, including generic copies of Inavir, which could adversely affect our royalty income.
 The last patent related to Inavir is set to expire in December 2029 in Japan, at which time royalty revenue will cease.
 However, the patent covering the laninamivir octanoate compound expires in 2024, at which time generic competition may enter the market, potentially decreasing or eliminating the royalties received.
 On February 23, 2018, Osaka-based drug maker Shionogi & Co., Ltd. gained marketing approval for Xofluza, a new drug to treat influenza in Japan.
 The drug was approved for use against type A and B influenza viruses and requires only a single dose regardless of age.
 Xofluza may gain significant market share from Inavir in Japan, substantially reducing the sales of Inavir.
 This would significantly decrease the royalty payments we receive from Daiichi Sankyo Company, Limited.